Thought leadership, news, ideas and more.

 Daily routines and consistent habits provide structure and discipline to everyday life.
 Having a set wake-up time, lunch, and after-work routine can help reduce stress and anxiety and increase our overall health and wellness.

-In a world rife with distractions and a population more easily sidetracked than ever, it’s becoming more and more difficult for companies to keep their employee morale strong.
+If you’re wondering how this list of easy morale boosters can help you, let us explain.
+In a world rife with distractions and a population more easily preoccupied than ever, it’s becoming more and more difficult for companies to keep their employees’ morale and engagement strong.

 Coming out of a pandemic, we all wish these past two years could have a take two.
 Twosday, 2/22/2022 is a hopeful numerical palindrome that holds more significance than just your average day.
 What’s a numerical palindrome?
 A number you can read the same way forwards and backward.
 Many people use days like this to hold a special event like a wedding, announcement, or party for an easy, lucky day to remember.

 While there are many different factors that lead to a lack of productivity in the workplace, poor management is often identified as the leading cause.
 However, what if poor management is not the cause of lower productivity, but an improper balance of change management and leadership?
 Having this improper balance within an organization can hinder change, progression, and growth.

 For decades now, there has been an acute issue plaguing HR workers and managers around employee and team motivation.
 An unmotivated employee or team can lead to decreased productivity and morale, higher turnover, and a lack of cohesion throughout the organization.
 There are many theories on how to best motivate employees.
 Some think that monetary incentives are the only way to truly motivate employees, while others believe motivation can be found through better work culture.
 Before we can truly understand how to motivate work teams and employees, we must first understand the different types of workplace motivators.

 Most popular activities